 2. If you feel comfortable to do changes in the system registry, you can disable Command Prompt and by Group Policy Editor:

 - open the Group Policy Editor (type gpedit.msc in Run) And navigate to User Configuration> Administrative Templates> System

-- on the right, identify entry Prevent access to the command prompt and double-click it (or right click> Edit)
+- on the right, identify entry Prevent access to the command prompt and double-click on it (or right-click> Edit)